 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 19.05 minutes getting to work every day.

-Bertrand - Loomis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bertrand - Loomis does not have a public transit system used by locals to get to and from work.

-The education level of Bertrand - Loomis citizens is a little higher than the average for US cities and towns: 24.96% of adults in Bertrand - Loomis have at least a bachelor's degree.
+The citizens of Bertrand - Loomis are slightly better educated than the national average of 21.84% for all cities and towns, with 24.96% of adults in Bertrand - Loomis having a bachelor's degree or advanced degree.

 The people who call Bertrand - Loomis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bertrand - Loomis residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Bertrand - Loomis include German, Swedish, Irish, English, and European.